 8. Cake Ideas

-There are so many options for army cakes that the sky is the limit.
-One easy way to decorate a cake is to buy small toys, such as army figures and tanks, to place on the cake.
-That way, you don’t need any special skills to decorate the cake.
+The sky is the limit when creating army-themed cakes.
+Simply buying small toys, such as army figures and tanks, and placing them on top is the quickest way.
+You don’t even need any special decorating skills or utensils.
 Just make sure that you wash any plastic toys thoroughly before they come into contact with the food.

 If you’re not good at decorating cakes, but you want to make something special, consider dyeing the batter to make it look like camouflage.
 To make these camouflage cupcakes, start with a box of chocolate cake mix and a box of white cake mix.